sylvaincloutier/sylvain-cloutier.com/_posts/2014-11-15-coinorado.md

 I recognized how important it is when working in a group to meet often and debug regularly, the essence of the Agile system.
-We were far more productive group programming and discussing our plans in real time that working independently in our own bubbles.
+We were far more productive group programming and discussing our plans in real time as opposed to working independently in our own bubbles.

   [Hackathon]: http://www.colorado.edu/studentgroups/bitcoin/coin-orado